Devsbench/scientific-robin-e5a44/content/pages/blog/customer-loyalty.md

       relativeUrl: true
 layout: post
 ---
 **Non-fungible Tokens** are perhaps the most exciting innovation in crypto this year.
-For a deeper understanding of where the momentum is coming from, Kraken Intelligence has compiled a comprehensive report explaining what they are, how they work and why they are valuable.
+For a deeper understanding of where the momentum is coming from, we have compiled a comprehensive report explaining what they are, how they work and why they are valuable.

 ## Customer